togawa28/mousestyles/doc/source/report/distribution.rst

 the fittness or, hopefully, compare their goodness of fit.

 The check of fitness is in needed after obtaining the parameter.
-Kolmogorov–Smirnov test enable us to test the fitness of power law and exponential distribution.
+Kolmogorov-Smirnov test enable us to test the fitness of power law and exponential distribution.
 For them, we choose the null to be selected distribution, and if we reject K-S test, we will conclude the the sample distribution is not familiar with theoretical